OkaeriPoland/okaeri-configs/json-simple/README.md

 # Okaeri Configs | JSON (json-simple)

 Based on [fangyidong/json-simple](https://github.com/fangyidong/json-simple).
-Not recommended as configuration file provider due to heavy limitations.
+Not recommended as a configuration file provider due to heavy limitations.

 ## Installation